Maithils: Nepal

 The adjoining districts of the eastern Terai form Nepalese Mithila.
 This area was part of the kingdom of Videha.
 The kingdom appears in the Ramayana.
-Many people claim Janakpur to be the birthplace of Goddess Sita but this is disputed as many consider Sitamarhi as her birthplace.
+Many people claim Janakpur to be the birthplace of Goddess Sita.

 There was a movement in the Madhesh region which is predominantly a Maithili community of Nepal for a separate province.
 Province No. 2 was established under the 2015 Constitution, which transformed Nepal into a Federal Democratic Republic, with a total of 7 provinces.
 Province No. 2 (now Madhesh Province) has a Maithili speaking majority and consists of most of the Maithili speaking areas of Nepal.
 It has been demanded by some Mithila activists that Province No. 2 be named 'Mithila Province'.
 Province no. 2 was given the name Madhesh Province on 17 January 2022.